Other / mixed grade configuration · Cincinnati, OH

 What is the racial and ethnic makeup of School for Creative and Performing Arts?

-The largest demographic group at School for Creative and Performing Arts is African American at 57.8%.
-The school serves a diverse student body in Cincinnati, OH.
+The largest demographic group at School for Creative and Performing Arts is African American at 57.8% of enrollment, in Cincinnati, OH.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 57.2/100.

 What is the Resource Investment Index for School for Creative and Performing Arts?

-School for Creative and Performing Arts has a Resource Investment Index of 26/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+School for Creative and Performing Arts has a Resource Investment Index of 25/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page